ryanAllMad/ryanAllMad/README.md

 ### Hi there 👋
-I'm Ryan and I love to code, I love to solve problems, And I love sci fi!
+I'm Ryan and I love to code, I love to solve problems, and I love sci fi!
 Thanks for taking the time to learn a bit about me.

 ### 🔭 I’m currently working on
 A [NextJS DnD character sheet](https://github.com/ryanAllMad/yong-character-sheet), and [a WordPress plugin](https://github.com/ryanAllMad/a11y-checker) that helps authors make their posts more accessible.